Eichel’s overtime goal seals Sabres’ 4-3 win over Sharks

 BUFFALO, N.Y.
+(AP)Once Jack Eichel started shooting, the Buffalo Sabres’ fortunes began changing.

-(AP)Jack Eichel capped a two-goal, two-assist game by scoring 3:13 into overtime to lead the Buffalo Sabres to a 4-3 win over the San Jose Sharks on Tuesday night.
+Hearing it from the fans after passing up several scoring opportunities in front during the opening period, the Sabres captain changed his approach.
+Eichel capped a two-goal, two-assist outing by scoring 3:13 into overtime of a 4-3 win over the San Jose Sharks on Tuesday night.

-The Eastern Conference-leading Sabres overcame a 2-0 first-period deficit and responded after San Jose’s Erik Karlsson tied the game with 8:33 remaining in regulation.
+”Obviously, the fans were letting me know that I had a few opportunities to shoot the puck,” Eichel said. ”But you learn from it.
+I think after that, I got it into my head if I get a chance around the net, the puck was going there.”

+Down 2-0 after the opening period, Eichel sparked Buffalo’s three-goal run by one-timing in Rasmus Dahlin’s pass into the left circle for a power-play goal 7:21 into the second period.

 The goal was allowed to stand after a video review showed there was no goaltender interference.